MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/SecretManagement/get-started/understanding-secretmanagement.md

 through registered extension vaults.
 The registered extension vaults are PowerShell modules that conform to **SecretManagement** module requirements.
 The extension vaults perform the actual work of authentication and securely storing and retrieving secrets.
-An extension vault can store secrets locally or remotely for a cloud based store.
+An extension vault can store secrets locally or remotely for a cloud-based store.

 The **SecretManagement** module provides commands for registering vault extensions, and accessing vault secrets.
 This greatly reduces the temptation to hardcode secrets directly into production